shinhugh/em-calculator/README.md

 ## Get started

 Download all files. main.cpp and directories _personalityinput_ and _deprecated_, as well as their contents, are not necessary.
+Any .jpg files are not necessary.
 All other files are necessary.
 Keep all files in the same directory.<br/>
 **ExpMax.h** is the sole interface necessary to utilize this API.
 All other files contain subroutines that should **not** be directly utilized.
 ExpMax.h alone contains sufficient interface to